Financial-Times/origami-build-tools/README.md

 ### Migrating from 9.X.X to 10.X.X

 - NodeJS v10 is no longer supported.
 Use NodeJS v12 or above.
+- A default CommonJs export now maps to `module.exports.default`, the default [Babel](https://babeljs.io/) behaviour.
+If using `require` to include a default CommonJs export add a `.default` property to the `require` call.
+Alternatively update your project to use [ECMAScript Module syntax](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Modules).

 ### Migrating from 8.X.X to 9.X.X